WebSpellChecker/ckeditor-plugin-wsc/README.md

+Imprortant!
+WebSpellChecker Dialog plugin for CKEditor 4 is appoaching its end-of-life (EOL) in 2021.
+Find out more in our [blog post](https://webspellchecker.com/blog/2020/12/02/end-of-life-for-spell-checker-dialog-plugin-for-ckeditor-4/) about its termination schedule.

-﻿WebSpellChecker Dialog plugin for CKEditor 4
+WebSpellChecker Dialog plugin for CKEditor 4
 ===============================

 WebSpellChecker Dialog (WSC Dialog) provides distraction-free proofreading, checking the whole text’s spelling and grammar on-click in a separate pop-up window.